 This course is designed to straddle the disciplines of regular and special education.
 Students will explore the implementation of multi-tier approaches to the early identification and support of students with learning and behavior needs and ways to differentiate instruction.
 The course attends to the collaboration that takes places between regular and special education teachers when assessing and planning instruction for all students in an inclusive setting.

-Students also have the option to take electives from our other online graduate programs.
+Master of Science in Education students also have the option to take electives from our other online graduate programs.
 A full list of these interprofessional courses can be found here:

 - Analyze and conduct research relevant to their teaching or administrative interests.

-- Document professional development in the program via an electronic portfolio of course work.
+- Document professional development in the program via an electronic portfolio of coursework.